amysyk/scheduling-assistant/memories.md

 2025-04-01 08:54:43.213255-07:00: Nina has a Tidalwaves Pizza Cheer event at 5 pm on April 17, 2025.
 This is new information that was not previously included in my knowledge.
 2025-04-01 19:06:37.303595-07:00: The user is asking for the schedule for the current week (the week of April 1, 2025).
 2025-04-02 07:28:28.087052-07:00: The user is asking for today's schedule (Wednesday, April 2, 2025).
+2025-04-02 07:31:56.942159-07:00: You're right - I made a mistake.
+Soccer practices are only on Monday, Tuesday, and Thursday (not Wednesday) according to the information I have.
+Marco doesn't have soccer today (Wednesday, 4/2).